nadben-dat/JDBC-1/Exercise.md

 Refactor your code and add a:
 **DatabaseConnectionManager class**<br>
-All database connection related info must be contained here<br>
+Move all connection related information and functionality to that class<br>
 Create a method in the class that:
 Returns a connection object (such that other classes can easily connect to your database using this returned object).